ZeniMax Media: Studios

+Former

 Alpha Dog Games

-ZeniMax Halifax Ltd. (trade name: Alpha Dog Games) was a Canadian mobile video game developer based in Halifax, Nova Scotia.
+Alpha Dog Games (company name: ZeniMax Halifax Ltd. between 2019 and 2024) is a Canadian mobile video game developer based in Halifax, Nova Scotia.

 The company was acquired by ZeniMax Media in October 2019.
 ZeniMax Media was acquired by Microsoft in March 2021 and became part of Microsoft Gaming.
 As a result, Alpha Dog Games was owned by Microsoft since 2021, and it was an indirect mobile gaming extension of the Xbox brand.
 The studio was closed in May 2024 and Mighty Doom was sunset on August 7.

-Games from the company included Wraithborne,MonstroCity: Rampageand Ninja Golf.
+The studio was later revived an independently owned company.
+Games from the company include Wraithborne, MonstroCity: Rampage and Ninja Golf.